Pete Domenici: Personal life

 After graduating from law school in 1958, Domenici married Nancy Burk.
 Together, the Domenicis had two sons and six daughters (Lisa, Peter, Nella, Clare, David, Nanette, and twins Paula and Helen).
 One of his daughters has schizophrenia; this reportedly influenced his decision to become a strong supporter of legislation providing for parity in insurance coverage for mental illness.
-Helen ran unsuccessfully for the Maryland House of Delegates in 2018 as a Republican nominee in District 19, but did not win the general election.
+Helen ran for the Maryland House of Delegates in 2018 as a Republican nominee in District 19, but did not win the general election.
+Nella, a hedge fund manager, was the Republican Party nominee in the 2024 United States Senate election in New Mexico.

-During the 1970s, Domenici fathered a child, Adam Laxalt, with Michelle Laxalt, a Republican staffer and lobbyist and the daughter of Domenici's then-Senate colleague, Nevada Republican Paul Laxalt; this fact was kept secret until 2013.
+During the 1970s, Domenici fathered a child, Adam Laxalt, with Michelle Laxalt (1954–2023), a young Republican staffer and lobbyist and the daughter of Domenici's then-Senate colleague, Nevada Republican Paul Laxalt; this fact was kept secret until 2013.
 In 2013, Domenici, then 80, acknowledged the affair and his son, saying he was "very sorry" for his behavior.
 Adam Laxalt ran for Attorney General of Nevada in the 2014 election and defeated Democrat Ross Miller.
 Laxalt was the Republican nominee for Governor of Nevada in the 2018 election, losing to Steve Sisolak, and the Republican nominee for Senator in the 2022 midterms, losing to Catherine Cortez Masto.